techiediaries/myangulargraphqlbook/about.md

 ---
 layout: page
-title: "Full Stack Development with Angular and GraphQL"
+title: 'Full Stack Development with Angular and GraphQL'
-description: "Learn to build scalable monorepo and a complete Angular app using Apollo, Lerna, and GraphQL"
+description: 'Learn to build scalable monorepo and a complete Angular app using Apollo, Lerna, and GraphQL'
 background: '/img/bg-about.jpg'
 ---

-**Build a small social network with Angular and GraphQL.
-Use tools such as Lerna and GraphQL Code Generator to build a scalable web app and leverage Apollo Client's reactive variables to easily manage the local state of your app.**
+Build a small social network with Angular and GraphQL.
+Use tools such as Lerna and GraphQL Code Generator to build a scalable web app and leverage Apollo Client's reactive variables to easily manage the local state of your app.

-## ***Key Features***
+## Key Features

 - Utilize Angular modules and components to create scalable and maintainable applications in the future.
 - Utilize Node.js, Express, and Apollo Server to create a GraphQL API for a tiny social networking application.